aanyajoshi/budget_tracker_/README.md

     npm run dev
     ```
     This command starts both the backend server and the frontend client.
 Your app should now be running at `http://localhost:3000`.
+    "change the code according to what your computer shows"

 ---